plexguide/Unraid_Intel-ARC_Deployment/README.md

 **Want to help?** Click the ★ (Star) button in the upper-right corner!

-This guide shows you how to optimize your media library with AV1 encoding on Unraid while also managing GPU resources between Plex and Tdarr.
-You’ll learn how to significantly reduce video file sizes, save substantial storage space, and automatically free up your GPU for Plex transcodes when needed.
-Additionally, you’ll learn how to pause Tdarr when Plex requires the GPU and then restart Tdarr once Plex is done.
+This guide shows you how to optimize your media library with AV1 encoding on Unraid while efficiently managing GPU resources shared between Plex and Tdarr.
+By following these steps, you will reduce video file sizes, save substantial storage space, and ensure Plex always has access to the GPU when it needs it.
+You will also learn how to pause Tdarr automatically when Plex requires the GPU, then restart Tdarr afterward.
+Additionally, this guide explains how to adjust SABnzbd download speeds based on Plex streaming activity to prevent buffering.

 **What you’ll learn:**
 - How to configure your Intel ARC GPU on Unraid.
 - How to set up and optimize Tdarr for AV1 encoding.
 - How to manage SABnzbd download speeds based on Plex streaming activity.
-- How to use the Tdarr Node Killer script to give Plex GPU priority over Tdarr.
+- How to use the Tdarr Node Killer script to prioritize Plex GPU usage over Tdarr.

-Whether you’re a seasoned Unraid user or just starting out, this step-by-step guide will help you achieve better resource management, substantial storage savings, and an improved streaming experience.
+Whether you’re an experienced Unraid user or just beginning, this step-by-step guide will help you achieve better resource management, significant storage savings, and an improved streaming experience.

 ---